edutjie/db222/README.md

 # db222
-My labs and assignments in Database course at University of indonesia
+My labs and assignments for Database course at University of indonesia